 What is radiation therapy used for?

-Radiation therapy is one of the most common treatments for cancer and is used either alone or in combination with other treatments.
+Radiation therapy (also called radiotherapy) is one of the most common treatments for cancer and is used either alone or in combination with other treatments.
 Depending on the type of cancer and where it is located, radiation therapy may be aimed at curing the disease or be used to relieve symptoms.
 Occasionally, radiation therapy is used to treat non-malignant tumours and conditions.

 How long is a course of treatment?